(CNN)Here's a look at performance-enhancing drugs in sports.

-July 6, 2011 - Jury selection begins in the Clemens' trial.
+July 6, 2011 - Jury selection begins in the Roger Clemens trial.
 A mistrial is declared on July 14.

 October 6, 2011 - The Court of Arbitration for Sport rules that athletes suspended for doping cannot be barred from competing in the next Olympics if they have served their ban.

-December 11, 2011 - Ryan Braun, Milwaukee Brewers left fielder and National League's 2011 "Most Valuable Player," tests positive for a performance-enhancing drug, according to an ESPN report.
+December 11, 2011 - Ryan Braun, Milwaukee Brewers player and National League's 2011 "Most Valuable Player," tests positive for a performance-enhancing drug, according to an ESPN report.
 Braun denies any "intentional violation" of MLB rules and is appealing the result through arbitration.

-February 6, 2012 - Three-time Tour de France winner Alberto Contador is stripped of his 2010 Tour de France title and retroactively banned from cycling for two years by the Court of Arbitration for Sport.
+February 6, 2012 - Three-time Tour de France winner Alberto Contador is stripped of his 2010 title and retroactively banned from cycling for two years by the Court of Arbitration for Sport.

-February 23, 2012 - A baseball arbitration board throws out the 50-game suspension handed down to Milwaukee Brewers outfielder Ryan Braun.
+February 23, 2012 - A baseball arbitration board throws out the 50-game suspension handed down to Ryan Braun of the Milwaukee Brewers.
 This is the first successful appeal of a suspension under Major League Baseball's anti-drug policy.

 June 14, 2012 - The U.S. Anti-Doping Agency confirms that it is opening proceedings against Lance Armstrong and five former teammates.
 While Armstrong denies the charges, he has been suspended by the World Triathlon Corporation.